mountaindude/qvd4js/README.md

 > Utility library for reading/writing Qlik View Data (QVD) files in JavaScript.

 The _qvd4js_ library provides a simple API for reading/writing Qlik View Data (QVD) files in JavaScript.

-Using this library, it is possible to parse the binary QVD file format and convert it to a JavaScript object structure and vica versa.
+Using this library, it is possible to parse the binary QVD file format and convert it to a JavaScript object structure and vice versa.
 The library is written to be used in a Node.js environment exclusively.

 ---